vmthunder/spec/cachegroup.rst

 ===============
 We propose following changes,

-* Cinder should set up a DB to record which volume is cached.The main code to implement cache scheme can be put to the path /cinder/volume or /cinder/volume/ driver in Cinder, CinderClient use it through RPC.
+* Cinder should set up a data base record indicates which volume is cached.The main code to implement cache scheme can be put to the path /cinder/volume or /cinder/volume/ driver in Cinder, CinderClient use it through RPC.
 * On the CinderClient side, we should set up a config option to indicate whether use SSD Cache or not.
 If this option is true, SSD Cache environment will be initiated when CinderClient start.